nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 The image is **white_rabbit_1.jpg**.

-We can use `steghide` to try and extract the data.
+We can use `steghide` to try and extract the data:

 ```
 steghide extract -sf white_rabbit_1.jpg